arromeral/Visualization-MAD-project/README.md

   <img src="https://github.com/arromeral/Visualization-MAD-project/assets/138980560/80c1ee9b-c03f-4526-a8d6-c3dd40824fc1">
 </p>

 ### Key Metrics at a Glance
 On the left side, four informative labels catch your eye, presenting essential metrics:

-- **Total Flights:** The overall count of flights during the selected period.
+- **Total Flights:** The overall count of flights under the selected filters.
 - **Number of Airlines:** A glimpse into the diversity of carriers operating from the airport.
 - **Number of Destination Cities:** Explore the reach of flights by uncovering the number of cities served.
 - **% Uninterrupted Flights:** Delve into the reliability of flights with the percentage of non-cancelled or diverted flights.